-All other international prospective students, including those holding an International Baccalaureate (IB) in accordance with the conditions of the Standing Conference of the Ministers of Education and Cultural Affairs or those holding a Gemischtsprachiges International Baccalaureate (GIB) have to apply via the KU Student Office.
-The team at the Student Office will review whether the prospective students' educational path and German language proficiency allow them to start their studies straight away or whether admission to the relevant subject is generally possible but can only be effected subject to prior completion of the German intensive course or successful completion of the DSH examination Deutsche Sprachprüfung für den Hochschulzugang and/or whether it is recommended that the students visit the preparatory college (Studienkolleg) in Munich or Coburg first.
+All other international prospective students, including those holding an International Baccalaureate (IB) in accordance with the conditions of the Standing Conference of the Ministers of Education and Cultural Affairs or those holding a Gemischtsprachiges International Baccalaureate (GIB) have to apply.
+The University will then review whether the prospective students' educational path and German language proficiency allow them to start their studies straight away or whether admission to the relevant subject is generally possible but can only be effected subject to prior completion of the German intensive course or successful completion of the DSH examination Deutsche Sprachprüfung für den Hochschulzugang and/or whether it is recommended that the students visit the preparatory college (Studienkolleg) in Munich or Coburg first.